 1. Service Area Families Children & Learning Directorate - Early Years and Childcare: qualification bursary, database and sustainability funding 2.
 Proposal No. 9 3.
 Head of Service Caroline Parker What is the proposal?
-Use the savings proposal wording and more detail if needed 4.
-Budget Proposal pendent early years and re providers - saving £20,000 ving £10,000 5.
-Summary of impacts Highlight the most significant disproportionate impacts on groups Disproportionate impacts identified: Age (young people), Gender (women) The early years and childcare workforce is predominantly female so a reduction on spend on bursaries may have a disproportionate impact on women if apprenticeship funding is insufficient.
+Use the savings proposal wording and more detail if nee eded 4.
+Budget Proposal Reduction of qualification bursary scheme for private, voluntary and independent early years and childcare providers - saving £30,000 Reduce administration by introducing a self-service database for childcare providers - saving £20,000 No longer offer sustainability funding for voluntary childcare groups - saving £10,000 Saving of £60,000 in total.
+5. Summary of impacts Highlight the most significant disproportionate impacts on groups Disproportionate impacts identified: Age (young people), Gender (women) The early years and childcare workforce is predominantly female so a reduction on spend on bursaries may have a disproportionate impact on women if apprenticeship funding is insufficient.
 There is also a (slight) risk that children attending early years and childcare settings in the city may be affected if quality is reduced through lack of qualified staff.
 There is a slight risk that no longer offering sustainability funding could reduce the number childcare places available to young children and their parents.
-It is unlikely that any other groups will be disproportionally affected by these pro pposals.
+It is unlikely that any other groups will be disproportionally affected by these pro posals.
 6. Assess level of impact (1= low; 5= high) 1

 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
 7. Key actions to reduce negative impacts New apprenticeship funding mechanisms should provide suitable alternative funding for childcare qualifications.
-There is, however, current uncertainty about how this will affect childcare providers and whethe the funding will be enough.
+There is, however, current uncertainty about how this will affect childcare providers and whether the funding will be enough.
 The Government is expected to publish a workforce strategy for the sector which may clarify the funding situation.
 The local authority will lose any influence on the quality of the provision of early years qualifications in the city but will seek to work with training providers to keep courses affordable and will actively promote apprenticeship funding to childcare providers in the city.
 Early Years and Childcare team will work with providers to ensure apprenticeship funding is accessible for all people and quality is maintained The Early Years and Childcare Team provides training and sign posting to business support for childcare providers to increase their sustainability.
 8. Full EIA?
 No How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 9. Monitoring and Evaluation As we are completely removing the bursary funding it will be difficult to monitor the impact as we will have no role in qualification provision.
 However, we will try to engage with training providers to encourage good take up of apprenticeship funding and ensure childcare providers can contact us regarding funding issues.
 We will continue to monitor the number and location of childcare places in the city, 10.
 Cumulative impacts Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
 Please explain these impacts.
 The proposals will result in greater numbers of apprentices in the city.